flynx/Sony-a9-bugs-and-suggestions/README.md

 ### Memory card overflow mode

+*Enable writing to next card automatically when current card is full.*

 A common use case is to use two cards in two slots and when one fills up to write data the second.
-Currently when one card fills up it is neccessery to manually swithch to the other card.
+Currently when one card fills up it is necessary to manually switch to the other card.

 ### Add face detect option to *"Recall Custom hold #"*